 Prospective citizens of St Kitts and Nevis may acquire citizenship either through a cash contribution or an investment in approved real estate.

-1. A non-refundable contribution to the new Hurricane Relief Fund (HRF) set up to assist with repairs caused by the 2017 Hurricane season US$150,000 (single applicant or family of up to 4 persons).
-An additional US$25,000 for every dependant beyond the first three dependents. – OFFER ENDS 30 MARCH 2018
+A non-refundable contribution to the new Sustainable Growth Fund (SGF) set up to assist with the development of St Kitts and Nevis US$150,000 (single applicant) or US$195,000 (family of up to 4) persons).
+An additional US$10,000 for every dependant beyond the first three dependents.

 Additionally, due diligence and processing fees apply and amount to US$7,500 for the main applicant and US$4,000 for each dependent above the age of 16.

-Investors may also choose to obtain Citizenship-by-Investment to St Kitts and Nevis by acquiring government approved real estate worth no less than US$400,000 in a government-approved property.
+Investors may also choose to obtain Citizenship-by-Investment to St Kitts and Nevis by acquiring government approved real estate worth no less than US$200,000 to be held for 7 years or US$400,000 to be held 5 years in a government-approved property.

 Additionally, due diligence and processing fees apply and amount to US$7,500 for the main applicant and US$4,000 for each dependant above the age of 16.